kalohq/learning-docker/doc/01-concepts.md

 ### Goals

-- be able to name and place the basic concepts of the Docker ecosystem within a conceptual structure around package management and service management
+- be able to name and place the basic concepts of the Docker ecosystem within the areas of package management and service management
-- be able to name at least one equivalent concept
+- be able to name at least one equivalent concept for each
 - be able to conceptualise the flow of operations from a bare package specification until we get a running service in another environment

-Name the concepts and explain briefly
-Draw attention to the `docker help` output and a specific subset of commands there Hub.docker.com
-Dockerfile

 ## Intro